WDAqua/Qanary-question-answering-components/README.md

 #### AGDISTIS (NED)
-It is a graph based disambiguation tool that couples the HITS algorithm with label expansion strategies and string similarity measures to disambiguate entities in a given text.
+It is a graph-based disambiguation tool that couples the HITS algorithm with label expansion strategies and string similarity measures to disambiguate entities in a given text.

  * [Qanary AGDISTIS for *NED*](https://github.com/WDAqua/Qanary-question-answering-components/tree/master/qanary-component-NED-AGDISTIS)

 #### DBpedia Spotlight
-It is a web service that uses vector-space representation of entities and using the cosine similarity, recognise and disambiguate the entities.
+It is a web service that uses a vector-space representation of entities and using the cosine similarity, recognize and disambiguate the entities.

  * [Qanary DBpedia Spotlight for *NED*](https://github.com/WDAqua/Qanary-question-answering-components/tree/master/qanary-component-NED-DBpediaSpotlight)
  * [Qanary DBpedia Spotlight for *NER*](https://github.com/WDAqua/Qanary-question-answering-components/tree/master/qanary-component-NER-DBpediaSpotlight)

 #### Tag Me
-It matches terms in a given text with Wikipedia, \ie links text to recognise named entities.
+It matches terms in a given text with Wikipedia, \ie links text to recognize named entities.
- Furthermore, it uses the in-link graph and the page dataset to disambiguate recognised entities to its Wikipedia URls.
+ Furthermore, it uses the in-link graph and the page dataset to disambiguate recognized entities to its Wikipedia URIs.

   * [Qanary Tag Me for *NED*](https://github.com/WDAqua/Qanary-question-answering-components/tree/master/qanary-component-NED-Tagme)
   * [Qanary Tag Me for *NER*](https://github.com/WDAqua/Qanary-question-answering-components/tree/master/qanary-component-NER-Tagme)